Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-IN/learn-keys.md

 ---
 id: learn-keys
-title: AXIASolar Keys
+title: AXIA Keys
-sidebar_label: AXIASolar Keys
+sidebar_label: AXIA Keys
 ---

-Public and private keys are an important aspect of most crypto-systems and an essential component that enables blockchains like AXIASolar to exist.
+Public and private keys are an important aspect of most crypto-systems and an essential component that enables blockchains like AXIA to exist.

 ## Account Keys